The #1 blog to prepare new moms for all things postpartum and motherhood

 We all have a perception of birth that has been shaped by experiences and the stories we have heard.
 For many people today, these stories are stories of uncontrollable pain and fear.
 The media portrays women screaming, being rushed through the hospital while birthing.
 But I have a different perception of birth.
 I believe birth is a normal physiological function humans have been doing since the dawn of time.
 We can do it on our own, without medication or intervention, and in an empowered way.

-World Breastfeeding Week: Common Questions, Challenges, and Solutions
+Holistic Breastfeeding Guide: Questions, Challenges, and Solutions

 I think we’ve all heard the many, many reasons breastfeeding is beneficial for babies from complete nutrients to antibodies and more.
 Although many parents understand these amazing benefits, we also tend to worry about our ability to breastfeed successfully.
 I’ve noticed this boil down to two real issues: pain or discomfort and low supply (or perceived low supply).
 Luckily there are solutions to these problems.